 Selecting Between Broadcasting Error Options

-When you receive a broadcast error message, you will be presented with two options:
+When you receive a broadcast error message, you will be presented with three options:

 Choose this option if you want to stop the livestream and only record your video.
 This option is best if you want your Switcher Studio video to be in a single recorded file or if the network disruption isn't resolved immediately.